Christian Gonzalez

 Christian Emilio Gonzalez (born June 28, 2002) is an American professional football cornerback for the New England Patriots of the National Football League (NFL).
-He played two seasons of college football for the Colorado Buffaloes and one with the Oregon Ducks prior to being selected by the Patriots in the first round of the 2023 NFL draft.
-He is the younger brother of Colombian-American hurdler Melissa Gonzalez.
+Gonzalez played two seasons of college football for the Colorado Buffaloes and one with the Oregon Ducks prior to being selected by the Patriots in the first round of the 2023 NFL draft.
+He is the younger brother of Colombian American hurdler Melissa Gonzalez and is the brother-in-law of NFL coach David Blough.

 Early life

-Gonzalez was born on June 27, 2002, in Carrollton, Texas.
-He grew up in The Colony, Texas, and attended The Colony High School, where he was rated a four-star prospect as a cornerback and wide receiver.
+Gonzalez was born on June 28, 2002, in Carrollton, Texas.
+He grew up in The Colony, Texas, with his Mother and Father (Temple Gonzalez and Hector Gonzalez) as well as his three sisters (Melissa, Samantha, and Lily).
+Christian attended The Colony High School, where he was rated a four-star prospect as a cornerback and wide receiver.
 Gonzalez initially committed to play college football at Purdue University before enrolling at the University of Colorado.

 College career

 Gonzalez would become a full-time cornerback upon joining the Colorado Buffaloes football team in 2021.
 He started every game as a freshman, making 5 tackles with five pass deflections.
 As a sophomore, he had 53 tackles, 5.5 tackles for loss, and five passes broken up.

 Gonzalez transferred to the University of Oregon in 2022 to play for the Oregon Ducks.
 He was named first-team All-Pac-12 after recording 45 tackles, 7 pass breakups, and 3 interceptions.
 After the season, Gonzalez decided to forgo his remaining two years of eligibility and enter the 2023 NFL draft.